w3labkr/nextjs-supabase-dashboard/README.md

 - Realtime Database: Configure a security rules file for Realtime Database and (optionally) provision default instance `No`
 - Firestore: Configure security rules and indexes files for Firestore `Yes`
 - Functions: Configure a Cloud Functions directory and its files `No`
-- Hosting: Configure files for Firebase Hosting and (optionally) Set up GitHub Action deploys `Yes`
+- Hosting: Configure files for Firebase Hosting and (optionally) Set up GitHub Action deploys `No`
 - Hosting: Set up GitHub Action deploys `No`
 - Storage: Configure a security rules file for Cloud Storage `Yes`
 - Emulators: Set up local emulators for Firebase products `Yes`